 It’s not a bad idea to do a LinkedIn or internet search of the job applicant by name to see if their social media profile matches what they’ve listed on the job application, resume, and cover letter.
 If it doesn’t match, you may want to pass on that applicant entirely.
 According to Indeed, some 40% of job seekers lie on their resumes.

 Schedule Phone Calls With Top Applicants

 Phone screening is a quick and easy way to assess your top picks.
 It’s typically a short telephone call that lets you chat with the job applicant, answer any questions they have, and assess their true interest in the job.
 For tips on what kinds of questions to ask, read our article on how to do a telephone screening interview.

 5. Interview the Most Promising Sales Rep Candidates

-Using an online job board like Indeed that offers applicant tracking features, you can schedule your interviews, document your feedback, and even make notes about which candidates appear to be most promising.
+By using an online job board, like ZipRecruiter, that offers applicant tracking features, you can schedule your interviews, document your feedback, and even make notes about which candidates appear to be most promising.

 Scheduling the Interview